ruivergani/coffee-delivery/README.md

 ## 💻 About

-This is a challenging project where you will have the opportunity to develop a timer Pomodoro application using React and TypeScript.
+This is a challenging project where you will have the opportunity to develop a Coffee Delivery App using React and TypeScript.

 ___